ncatlab/nlab-content/pages/3/2/3/1/1323/content.md

 whence $\langle 1_A, f\rangle = \langle 1_A, g\rangle: A \to A \times B$ since $1_A \times i_B$ is monic.
 It follows that $f = g$, as was to be shown.
 =--

+Clearly this proof is actually "local", in the sense that one doesn't need the ambient category to have _all_ coproducts, nor does in need products to distribute over all of them: those products $B + C$ that exist _and_ for which for all other objects $A$, the canonical comparison map $A\times B + A\times B \to A\times (B+C)$ is an isomorphism, its coprojections are mono.
+Similarly, in the following result, only distributivity over $0 + 0$ is needed for the conclusion:

 +-- {: .num_prop #nullary}
 ###### Proposition
-If products distribute over binary coproducts, then products distribute over nullary coproducts (i.e., the projection $X \times 0 \to 0$ is an isomorphism for all objects $X$).
+If products distribute over the binary coproduct $0+0$, i.e. for all $X$, $X\times 0 + X\times 0 \to X\times (0+0)$ is an isomorphism, then products distribute over nullary coproducts (i.e., the projection $X \times 0 \to 0$ is an isomorphism for all objects $X$).
 =--

 +-- {: .proof}
 ###### Proof
 We show that $X \times 0$ is initial.
 Clearly $\hom(X \times 0, Y)$ is inhabited by $X \times 0 \to 0 \to Y$ for any object $Y$.
 On the other hand, since the two coprojections $0 \to 0 + 0$ coincide, the same holds for the two coprojections $X \times 0 \to (X \times 0) + (X \times 0)$, by applying the distributivity isomorphism $X \times (0 + 0) \cong (X \times 0) + (X \times 0)$.
 This is enough to show that any two maps $X \times 0 \to Y$ coincide, since given maps $f, g : X \times 0 \to Y$, we have $f = [f, g] \circ i_1 = [f, g] \circ i_2 = g$.
 =--

+This is usually seen applied in the following context:

 +-- {: .num_prop}
 ###### Proposition